microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 Customers
 ORDER BY [CustomerID] ASC
 ```
-**Note:** The above DAX query could be comparable to the output of the T-SQL statement:
+**Note:** The above DAX query could be comparable to the output of the SQL statement:
 ```
 -- Select all from the Customers table in ascending order by the CustomerID SELECT *
 FROM Customers
-ORDER BY CustomerID ASC
+ORDER BY CustomerID ASC;
 ```

 **Additional Information:**